ShonChassel/Airbxb/README.md

 # :tv: Airbxb

-Appsus is a Mail & Notes App.
+Airbxb is a property & houses rental App.

 ✅ Users can search house using the search bar.
 ✅ Users can explore different house by filter them by filterModal.